-On 25 February 2000, months of abuse and neglect finally overcome Victoria Climbié and she’s declared dead.
-The torture she’s suffered includes starvation, cigarette burns, repeated beatings with bike chains and belt buckles.
-And hammer blows to her toes.
+On 25th February 2000, Victoria Climbié is declared dead after several months of never-ending abuse and neglect.
+The torture she suffered includes starvation, cigarette burns, repeated beatings with bike chains and belt buckles, and hammer blows to her feet.

-But the London doctors who declare this little African girl dead believe her name is Anna.
+However, the London doctors who declare this little girl dead believe her name is Anna.

 VICTORIA BECOMES ANNA